Fungi Inside the Cacti in Arizona

 • Chaetomium

-The scientists did not find Colletotrichum, Phomopsis, or Phyllosticta, which have been reported in tropical plants.
-Overall, while many fungi were found in the desert cacti, the scientists concluded that the diversity was relatively low compared to that of tropical plants.
+The researchers did not find Colletotrichum, Phomopsis, or Phyllosticta, which are often reported from tropical plants.
+Overall, while many fungi were present in these desert cacti, diversity was relatively low compared to tropical hosts.

 Additional Reading: Endophytic Fungi Associated with Cacti in Arizona